 This heat treatment results in the formation of martensite after quenching and hence an increase in strength and hardness together with a significant loss of ductility.
 The steel should be austenitized at 1500 to 1550 º F (815 to 845 º C), the actual temperature being a function of chemical composition within the allowed range, section size and cooling method.
 Smaller sections of 4150 might be quenched in oil, heavier sections in water.

 Tempering is carried out to relieve stresses from the hardening process, but primarily to obtain the required mechanical properties.
 The actual tempering temperature will be chosen to meet the required properties, and in many cases will be a matter of trial and error.
-This alloy steel should not be tempered between 400-790 º F (200-420 º C) to prevent embrittlement.

 The alloy is readily machinable after annealing.
 The optimum structure for machining of this alloy is normally one of coarse lamellar pearlite to coarse spheroidite.